Skip to main content

 Primary jobOpen-source agent platform, SDK, CLI, and CloudGoverned software delivery protocol

-Governance postureSandboxed runtime, Cloud RBAC and permissions, multi-user collaboration; no built-in delivery-governance protocolProtocol-enforced turns, objections, phase gates, decision ledger
+Governance postureSandboxed runtime, Cloud RBAC and permissions, multi-user collaboration; no built-in repository-delivery governance protocolProtocol-enforced turns, objections, phase gates, decision ledger

-Recovery postureSandbox-level persistence and Agent Server job managementTurn recovery plus append-only delivery state
+Recovery postureConversation persistence, resumable CLI conversations, remote workspace isolation, and Agent Server lifecycle managementTurn recovery plus append-only delivery state

-Multi-repo postureAgent Server can run agents across repos; no built-in cross-repo governance coordinatorCoordinator-backed repo missions and barrier tracking
+Multi-repo postureAgents can operate in SDK/CLI/Cloud workspaces and enterprise source-control integrations; no built-in cross-repo governance coordinatorCoordinator-backed repo missions and barrier tracking

-HostingSelf-hostable (Docker/K8s), Cloud (hosted), Enterprise (self-hosted K8s in VPC)Open-source self-hosted core + agentxchain.ai managed-cloud early access
+HostingLocal CLI/GUI, Cloud hosted conversations, and Enterprise self-hosting/private-cloud deployment via KubernetesOpen-source self-hosted core + agentxchain.ai managed-cloud early access

 Human authorityInteractive CLI/GUI, Cloud RBAC, configurable within agent behaviorConstitutional authority at planning, phase transitions, and completion